Criminal Justice (CJ)

 The duties of people earning a certificate in Fingerprint Technology may involve use of laboratory equipment for evidence identification, fingerprinting, crime scene analysis, evidence analysis and a variety of functions related to the prosecution of criminal suspects.

 Those concentrating in Law Enforcement conduct investigations; arrest suspects; search persons and places; gather evidence; subdue violent individuals; enforce local, state, and federal laws; testify in court; and in some extreme cases use deadly force.

 You may enroll in the Criminal Justice program prior to the beginning of any quarter.

 It depends on you.
 If you attend Green River full time, the degree requirements can be completed in about six quarters, and the certificate requirements can be completed in just two quarters depending upon when you start and when the classes are scheduled.
 If you attend part time, it will depend on how many credits you complete each quarter.
-The program can be completed in the evening.
-However, it will take substantially longer.
-Evening classes with low enrollment have a greater chance of being cancelled, delaying the completion of your degree or certificate.
+Some evening classes are available; however, several classes required for the certificates and the degree are only offered during the day.

 Each Criminal Justice class includes a $25.00 fee to help defray costs of equipment and supplies.

 A person working in the Criminal Justice field needs to have a genuine interest in working with and helping people of diverse backgrounds.
 Sound judgment, integrity, calm demeanor in crisis situations, and a keen ability to communicate effectively, are attributes that employers seek.
 Many of these positions require very limited or no prior drug use and a clean criminal record.